sanjitc/TravelBid/README.md

 # TravelBid

 This is the repository for the TravelBid demo setup.
-This is based on Cloud Pak for Data v2.1.0.
+It's based on Cloud Pak for Data v2.1.

 ## Flow